luo-simon/Wordlist-Generator/README.md

 **Note**
 - View terminal recording with asciinema (https://asciinema.org/) - `asciinema play asciinema.cast`
+    - The link to this recording is here: https://asciinema.org/a/5mkjmeXOQhZZucCPDxQ5j8Fnp
 - `wordlist.txt` is the wordlist generated from the words used in the terminal recording.